-aiR for Review harnesses the power of large language models, or LLMs, to review documents. aiR for Review goes far beyond existing classifiers by using generative AI to both predict coding decisions and to support those predictions with descriptive text and document excerpts which explain the decisions.
+aiR for Review harnesses the power of large language models (LLM) to review documents. aiR for Review goes far beyond existing classifiers by using generative AI to both predict coding decisions and to support those predictions with descriptive text and document excerpts which explain the decisions.

 Some benefits of aiR for Review include: